UK's lockdown-hit arts venues to get $2B rescue package

 The 1.57 billion pound ($1.96 billion) package for museums, galleries, theaters, movie theaters, heritage sites and music venues includes almost 900 million pounds in grants and more than 200 million pounds in loans.

-Details of how the money will be distributed have not been released, but leaders of arts organizations breathed a sigh of relief at the announcement.
+Details of how the money will be distributed haven't been released, but leaders of arts organizations breathed a sigh of relief at the announcement.

 “When we heard last night, we slept for the first time since March,” Kwame Kwei-Armah, artistic director of London’s Young Vic theater, said Monday.
 “It is a real vindication that we have been listened to and that the government understand that we were dying on our knees and also that we are an important part of our country’s recovery.”